Famous Actors Who Also Starred as Athletes

 Actually, he was pulling on heart strings in high school too.

 The 6’4” Segel was a fan favorite on Harvard-Westlake School’s (Los Angeles, CA) basketball team.
 Although he served as the backup center, his springs earned him the title “Dr. Dunk” after winning a dunk contest.
 Segel’s team won back-to-back state championships in his time there.

 Oh yeah, and the player he was backing up was former NBA center Jason Collins.

 If there was a human version of the Swiss Army knife, the prototype would be Dwayne “The Rock” Johnson.
 Whatever Dwayne Johnson (the actor) touches turns to gold, which is like sitting through a full movie credits’ worth of just his name.
 But he was fast and furious on the football field, as well.

-Mark Harmon has been a staple of hit dramas, starring in such series as West Wing, NCIS and JAG.
-He even made Summer School fun in the 1980s.
+Mark Harmon has been a staple character in numerous hit dramas, starring in such series as West Wing, NCIS and JAG.
 But before Harmon became a regular in Hollywood on the Red Carpet — and married the adorable Pam Dawber of Mork and Mindy fame — he was strutting his stuff elsewhere in Los Angeles.

 After completing his associate degree at Pierce College in Los Angeles, Harmon transferred to nearby UCLA where he was the Bruins’ starting quarterback for two years.
 Harmon took a team coming off a dismal 2-7-1 season in 1971 and led the Bruins to an 8-3 and 9-2 record in the following years.